-The District and the Federation recognize the need for an available pool of sick leave days upon which eligible teachers having experienced catastrophic illnesses or injuries may draw.
+The District and the Federation recognize the need for an available pool of sick leave days upon which eligible teachers having experienced benefit eligible catastrophic illnesses or injuries may draw.
 To this end, the District and the Federation have established a self-funded Sick Leave Bank.
+All claims are subject to approval of the Sick Leave Bank Committee.
+Intermittent leave will be addressed according to FMLA law.
 1. Eligibility